Roadmap

 $ ./powerpasstpm enc

-command, the PowerPass TPM module will attempt to encrypt a block of random data using the Locker key created during the init
+When you run the enc command, the PowerPass TPM module will attempt to encrypt a block of random data using the Locker key created during the init routine.

 If successful, you will see the plain-text data and the encrypted data echoed to the terminal.